PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - Having too many threads on a single client can also cause too many context switches between the threads and the overall CPU utilization may not improve much.
-- If the client still has high CPU utilization or the additional number of threads/fibers doesn't appear to improve query throughput on the client, it may be better to add additional AWS client instances to drive more load to under utilized database servers.
+- If the client still has high CPU utilization or the additional number of threads/fibers doesn't appear to improve query throughput on the client, it may be better to add additional AWS client instances or stronger instances to drive more load to under utilized database servers.
+Please confirm from the server stats that the servers still have untilized CPU cycles and adding more client threads can help.

 ### Tuning Client Threads
 throughput = parallelism/latency